jacwah/mpi-heat-diffusion/README.md

 	$ scp t04n27.pdc.kth.se:/cfs/klemming/scratch/j/jacobwah/*.bin .
 	$ python3 vis.py

-The only difference between the cases is the domain decomposition.
 To confirm that the results are the same, the following command was used on the visualized result.

 	$ cmp test1-data/vis.png test2-data/vis.png